hetznercloud/cli/docs/reference/hcloud_iso_list.md

 ### Options

 ```
-      --architecture strings            Only show images of given architecture: x86|arm
+      --architecture strings            Only show Images of given architecture: x86|arm
   -h, --help                            help for list
       --include-architecture-wildcard   Include ISOs with unknown architecture, only required if you want so show custom ISOs and still filter for architecture.
   -o, --output stringArray              output options: noheader|columns=...|json|yaml